Franklin's lost expedition: Musical works

-Franklin's last expedition also inspired a great deal of music, beginning with the ballad "Lady Franklin's Lament" (also known as "Lord Franklin"), which originated in the 1850s and has been recorded by dozens of artists, among them Martin Carthy, Pentangle, Sinéad O'Connor, and The Pearlfishers.
+Franklin's last expedition has also inspired a great deal of music, beginning with the ballad "Lady Franklin's Lament" (also known as "Lord Franklin"), which originated in the 1850s and has been recorded by dozens of artists, among them Martin Carthy, Pentangle, Sinéad O'Connor, and The Pearlfishers.

+One of the best-known modern ballads is "Northwest Passage" by the late Ontario folksinger Stan Rogers.
 The Scottish pirate metal band Alestorm's song "Magnetic North" is dedicated to the expedition.
-Other Franklin-inspired songs include Fairport Convention's "I'm Already There", James Taylor's "Frozen Man" (based on Beattie's photographs of John Torrington) and Iron Maiden's "Stranger In A Strange Land".
-The ballad "Northwest Passage" by Stan Rogers also mentions Franklin.
+Other Franklin-inspired songs include James Taylor's "Frozen Man" (based on Beattie's photographs of John Torrington) and Iron Maiden's "Stranger in a Strange Land".
+In 2021, German band Janus released an over 30 minutes long song "Terror" and later an audiobook "Terror - Das Hörbuch" which contains Franklin's log entries.
+In 2023, German atmospheric black metal band Antrisch released a concept album "Expedition II: Die Passage" chronicling the events from the point of view of the crew.